 Click on the link below to find a list of services that may be of use to you.

-To vote in any future General Election or referendum you must be apply to the Register of Electors.
-To do this you must complete an RFA 2 Form, get it stamped at your local Garda Station (please note you must bring ID) & return it to your local City or County Council.
+To vote in a General Election or Referenda you must be apply to the Register of Electors.
+To do this you must complete an RFA 2 Supplement to Register of Electors get it stamped at your local Garda Station (please note you must bring ID) & return it to your local City or County Council.

-If you turn 18 on or before midnight, February 15th 2017, you are entitled to register to vote.
+If you turn 18 on or before midnight, Friday, May 25th , you are entitled to vote.

 Studying in Limerick?